Intelligent Icing Detection Model of Wind Turbine Blades Based on SCADA data: Introduction

 \section{Introduction}

-Global warming is one of the most powerful actors for promoting renewable sources a promising alternative to traditional fossil fuels, of which wind energy has received increasing attention.
+Global warming is one of the most powerful actors for promoting renewable sources a promising alternative to traditional fossil fuels, in which wind energy has received increasing attention.
 As “the fastest growing renewable energy source in the world” with an average annual growth of 30\% over the past two decades \cite{habibi2019reliability}, wind power has grown to an essential part to achieve emission reduction targets in the future.
-The GlobalWind Energy Council makes a prediction that the installed capacity global wind power is expected to increase to 840 GW by the end of 2022.
+The Global Wind Energy Council makes a prediction that the installed capacity global wind power is expected to increase to 840GW by the end of 2022 \cite{GWEC}.

-Any renewable Energy requires the advances in the reliability, availability, maintainability and safety in order to be competitive in the electrical energy market \cite{zhang2012international}, wind power is no exception.
+In order to be competitive in the electrical energy market, renewable energy requires the advances in the reliability, availability, maintainability and safety \cite{zhang2012international}, wind power is no exception.
 Wind power generation often faces some challenges that restrict its development, such as blades icing monitoring studied in our paper.
 Wind farms are mostly located on high altitude mountainous areas, making their operating conditions under low temperature and high humidity.
-Therefore, the phenomenon of wind turbine blades icing is almost unavoidable, especially in winter.
-Any wind turbine blade icing will have the possibility to cause loss of power generation, mechanical and equipment failure, and potential safety hazards \cite{gantasala2016influence}.
+Therefore, it’s almost unavoidable for wind turbine blades to be frozen, especially in winter.
+Once there is ice appearing on wind turbine blades, it would change the aerodynamic performance of the blades, yield into power generation loss, threaten the normal operation of wind turbines, and even lead to security risks \cite{gantasala2016influence}.
+Besides, the icing condition will be worse and worse, unless human intervention.